Complementary Metal Oxide Semiconductor Definition

 Q: What is the difference between NMOS and PMOS transistors?

 A: NMOS transistors use n-type silicon as their channel and conduct when a positive voltage is applied to the gate.
-Practically speaking, pMOS transistors use p-type silicon and conduct when a negative voltage (relative to the source) is applied to the gate.
+Even so, pMOS transistors use p-type silicon and conduct when a negative voltage (relative to the source) is applied to the gate.
 In CMOS, they work in a complementary fashion.

 Q: How does CMOS achieve low power consumption?